Updated: Jan 7

 “He didn’t mean you any harm,” her hazel eyes flash with anger, and she turns to her brother.
 “It’s ok Clark, it’s alright.”
 She soothes the man who is now blubbering and crying like an infant.

 Curious, thought the woman as she observed him more closely, her head cocked to one side.
-A grown man exhibiting the behavioural patterns of a child.
+A grown man exhibiting the behavioral patterns of a child.
 Eventually, he got up and went back to the motel but not before throwing a shady glare over his shoulder.
 The girl watched him go, and then turned to give an explanation.

 “My brother, he can’t help himself sometimes, he doesn’t really understand right from wrong.
 They said his brain stopped growing after an accident he had when he was six years old.
 The rest of him grew up, like physically, but he still has the mind of a first grader.”